 The Public Contracts Directive 2014 issued by the European Union was implemented in the UK through the Public Contracts Regulations 2015.
-Cambridgeshire County Council as the public authority responsible for procuring the CSET Phase 2 scheme on behalf of the GCP, are required to comply with these Regulations.
-The Regulations describe a number of options for procurement processes for contracts and the criteria that determine which of these options can be applied.
+Cambridgeshire County Council (CCC) as the public authority responsible for procuring the C2C project on behalf of the GCP, are required to comply with these Regulations.

+The Regulations describe a number of options for procurement processes for contracts and the criteria which determine which of these options can be applied.
 The options given are:

-- Open Procedure bids for the contract are received from any applicant who fulfils certain minimum criteria.
+- Open procedure bids for the contract are received from any applicant who fulfils certain minimum criteria.
 This procedure requires a fully developed scheme design and proposal and may result in the receipt of a large number of bids.
 This procedure allows an unlimited number of interested parties to tender against defined parameters.
-There are no restrictions (e.g. pre-qualification) on the parties who are permitted to tender, meaning that some parties may not be suitable to carry out the work.
+There are no restrictions (e.g. prequalification) on the parties who are permitted to tender, meaning that some parties may not be suitable to carry out the work.
 This procedure is straightforward and transparent but can attract a large number of potential bidders (which will require a greater degree of assessment and resource requirements).
-It also takes considerable time and resource, as well as limiting time for Early Contractor Involvement (ECI), and buildability input by the contractor. - Restricted Procedure applicants are required to submit a pre-qualification application from which a short list of the most suitable applicants is drawn up.
+It also takes considerable time and resource, as well as limiting time for Early Contractor Involvement (ECI), and buildability input by the contractor. - Restricted procedure applicants are required to submit a pre-qualification application from which a short list of the most suitable applicants is drawn up.
 Bids are invited only from those applicants on the short list.
 This is a two-stage procedure.
-The first stage allows the contracting authority to set the minimum criteria relating to technical, economic and financial capabilities that the potential bidders must satisfy and suppliers are alerted to express an interest to a contract opportunity by obtaining and submitting a Selection Questionnaire which is utilised used to establish such aspects as their capability, experience and suitability.
-The second stage involves shortlisted suppliers which meet the selection criteria being invited to tender.
-All tenders are evaluated in line with the methodology and award criteria set out in the tender documentation. - Competitive Dialogue Procedure this may be used where the needs of the contract cannot be met with readily available solutions and the Open or Restricted procedures are not considered suitable.
+The first stage allows the contracting authority to set the minimum criteria relating to technical, economic and financial capabilities that the potential bidders have to satisfy. - Competitive dialogue procedure this may be used where the needs of the contract cannot be met with readily available solutions and the Open or Restricted procedures are not considered suitable.
 In this case applicants are short listed but the solution for the scheme is developed with the applicants, at which point a reduced number of applicants are asked to submit a final tender.
-This procedure is appropriate for complex contracts where contracting authorities are not objectively able to define the technical means capable of satisfying their needs or objectives; and / or are not objectively able to specify the legal and/or financial make-up of a project.
-This is a multistage procedure.
+This procedure is appropriate for complex contracts where contracting authorities are not objectively able to define the technical means capable of satisfying their needs or objectives; and/or are not objectively able to specify the legal and/or financial make-up of a project.
+This is a multi-stage procedure.
 The first stage is a pre-qualification to select the potential bidders to participate in the dialogue.
 In the second stage the contracting authority enters a dialogue with the potential bidders to identify and define the means best suited to satisfying their needs.
 Any aspect of the contract may be discussed, including technical requirements for the works to be delivered and the commercial / contractual arrangements to be used.
 The dialogue may be conducted in successive phases with the remaining bidders being invited to tender.
 By the end of the dialogue phase the contracting authority's requirements will have been determined such that the scheme can be tendered.
 In the final stage, the remaining bidders from the dialogue phase are invited to tender for the scheme.